1. Home

 3. How to completely uninstall apps on mac

-How to Completely Uninstall Apps on Mac
+How to Uninstall Something on Mac: Step-by-Step Guide

 If you want to learn how to uninstall apps on Mac, there are multiple ways to do it.
 Fortunately, they are all relatively simple and you can choose which one suits you best.
 We’ll cover how to delete apps on Mac via the Trash feature, using Launchpad, native uninstallers, using third-party apps, and using Terminal commands.
 We’ll even go over each step so you can clean up your apps in no time at all.